LASER is an acronym that stands for Light Amplification by Stimulation of Emission of Radiation.

 We do offer other “NON-LASER” treatments in our office that target specific areas of our body.
 These include each of the following:

 REMEMBER: These devices all work well in the appropriate patient.
-It is important to understand that just because it is a “laser” or a “non-surgical device” does not make it automatically effective in all patients.
+It is important to understand that just because it is a “laser” or a “nonsurgical device” does not make it automatically effective in all patients.
 Patients must be seen and examined by our team to determine their candidacy for the procedures.
-The great thing about seeing our group is we are plastic surgeons and offer the spectrum of nonsurgical and surgical options for patients.
+The best thing about seeing our group is we are plastic surgeons in the Dallas area, and we offer the spectrum of nonsurgical and surgical options for patients.
 Our recommendations will be tailored to your needs and goals and are not limited by anything surgical or nonsurgical.
 We welcome the opportunity to meet with you and determine what you would like to accomplish.
 Our goal is to make you “look as good as you feel”!

 Don’t miss your chance to sign up for Dr. Kenkel’s monthly laser clinics in Dallas and save 10% off of your treatment.
-Contact drkenkel.com for more info!
+If you’re ready to look and feel your best, request a consultation online or call us at (214) 645-3112 (Dallas) or (469) 604-9120 (Frisco) to schedule an appointment.